Randall County Court Records

 Randall County Family Court Records

-Randall County does not have a standalone family court.
-Family law cases — including divorce, child custody, child support, adoption, termination of parental rights, name changes, emancipation, and writs of habeas corpus — are heard in the District Courts.
+Randall County does not have a separate family court.
+Family law cases — including divorce, child custody, child support, adoption, termination of parental rights, name changes, emancipation, and writs of habeas corpus — are all heard in the District Courts.
 The District Clerk maintains all family law case records.

 Searching Family Court Records